15 Hilarious Things To Write In Father’s Day Cards, Because You Love Making Dad Laugh

 Choose one of these and, perhaps, you might be the person who has everyone laughing so hard that they do indeed cry over your card.
-And who wouldn't love to bring a smile to dad's face on his day?
+Plus, being the one who brings a smile to dad’s face on the day designed to celebrate him is sure to earn you plenty of bonus points the next time you and your siblings argue over who his favorite kid is.
+(It’s me, dad.
+It’s always me.)

 1. "Happy Father's Day!
 You may not know everything, but you sure had me fooled for quite a while."